fpcxm911/airbrb/BONUS.md

 ### 2.1.
 Feature Set 1.
 Admin Auth

-1. The register form additional validation:
+1. additional validation is added to register page:
+    - Using regular expression to ensure email address is valid
     - Username must be 3-20 characters long and can contain only letters, numbers, and underscores
     - Password must be at least 8 characters long and include a letter, a digit, and may contain special characters
-    - Using regular expression to check if email address user provides is valid or not

-2. A navigation bar is shown on all pages to improve UI/UX, and the nav bar renders according to user's authorization status:
+2. A navigation bar is shown on all pages, and the nav bar renders according to user's authorization status:
     - for unauthorized user, login and register buttons are provided.
     - for login authorized user, hosted listings page button, all listings page button and logout button are provided.

 ### 2.2.
 Feature Set 2.
 Creating & Editing & Publishing a Hosted Listing

-1. A 'Return to main page' button is provided at the middle of the page, which is more convenient for user to interact.
+1. A 'Return to main page' button is provided at the centre of the page, which is convenient for user to interact.

 2. Conditionally rendering the reviews & SVG ratings of the listing:
     - if listing has no reviews, a text is displayed indicating that.